 Core Eligibility is determined by evaluations of countries’ performance in four critical areas of open government: Fiscal Transparency, Access to Information, Asset Disclosure, and Citizen Engagement.
-Countries can earn a total of 16 points for their performance in these four metrics, or 12 points if the country is not assessed in one of the metrics.
-Countries that earn 75% of the applicable points (either 12 out of 16 or 9 out of 12) or more are considered to meet the Core Eligibility criteria.
-Detailed scoring for each metric is included below:
+Countries can earn up to four points for their performance in each of these metrics, for a total of 16 points.
+As some of the metrics do not cover all countries, some countries are only measured on three criteria (and can earn up to 12 points).
+To pass the Core Eligibility criteria, countries must earn at least 75% of the total possible points available to them (either 12 out of 16 or 9 out of 12).

-Rules that require public disclosure of income and assets for elected and senior public officials are essential to anti-corruption and open, accountable government.
-It is also important to make the data publicly available so citizens can monitor the disclosures
+3. Public Officials Asset Disclosure: Rules that require public disclosure of income and assets for elected and senior public officials are essential to anti-corruption and open, accountable government.
+It is also important to make the data publicly available so citizens can monitor the disclosures.

 Measurement: 4 points awarded to countries with a law requiring officials to submit asset disclosures that also has any requirement that the information should be accessible to the public, 2 points awarded to countries with a law requiring officials to submit asset disclosures, 0 points for no law on asset disclosure.

-Open Government requires openness to citizen participation and engagement in policymaking and governance, including basic protections for civil liberties.
+4. Citizen Engagement: Open Government requires openness to citizen participation and engagement in policy making and governance, including basic protections for civil liberties.

-Measurement: Using the 2016 EIU Democracy Index’s Civil Liberties sub-indicator where 10 is the highest and 0 is the lowest score, 4 points for countries scoring above 7.5, 3 points for countries scoring above 5, 2 points for countries scoring above 2.5, and 0 points otherwise.
+Measurement: Using the Civil Liberties sub-indicator from the EIU Democracy Index where 10 is the highest and 0 is the lowest score, 4 points for countries scoring above 7.5, 3 points for countries scoring above 5, 2 points for countries scoring above 2.5, and 0 points otherwise.

 OGP Values Check Assessment

-CSO entry and exit – Measuring the extent to which the government achieves control over entry and exit by civil society organizations (CSOs) into public life.
+CSO Entry and Exit – Measures the extent to which the government achieves control over entry and exit by civil society organizations (CSOs) into public life

-CSO repression – Measuring the extent to which the government attempts to repress civil society organizations (CSOs).
+CSO Repression – Measures the extent to which the government attempts to repress civil society organizations (CSOs)